losamtz/axis-acap-tip-workshop/event/subcribe-event-data/README.md

 - Log which subscription id fired in the callback for clarity.
 - Test: Trigger both producer apps and see both streams of logs.

-## Lab 4 — Robust error handling

-- Add checks for the return values of all Event API calls.
-- If ax_event_handler_subscribe fails, log the error and exit cleanly.
-- Test: Temporarily break a topic string and confirm the app reports a clear error.